T-Shota/IDF-Autoware/README.md

 ## Requirements

+- MATLAB/Simulink
+- Robotic System Toolbox
-- ROS indigo(Ubuntu 14.04) or ROS jade(Ubuntu 15.04)
+- ROS indigo(Ubuntu 14.04)
-- OpenCV 2.4.10 or higher **NOTE: As of Octber 2016, Autoware does not support OpenCV 3 or higher.
-Please use OpenCV 2**
+- OpenCV 2.4.10
 - Qt 5.2.1 or higher
 - CUDA(Optional)
 - FlyCapture2(optional)
-- Armadillo

 **Please use checkout revision before 2015/OCT/21 if you use Autoware on ROS hydro or Ubuntu 13.04, 13.10.**